Caregiving with Siblings: 5 Tips for Working Together

 For some families, working with siblings to care for aging parents can be almost as challenging as the caregiving itself.

-In an AARP article from Dr. Barry Jacobs, he talks about his experience working with his brother to care for their mother and the challenges and conflicts that come up for most siblings.
+In an AARP article, Dr. Barry Jacobs discusses his experience caring for their mother with his brother and the challenges and conflicts that arise for most siblings.

-We share his 5 tips for improving caregiving and sibling relationships and highlight the key points.
+We share his five tips for improving caregiving and sibling relationships and highlight the key points.

-Working toward putting these tips into action can improve relationships and help team caregiving go more smoothly.
+Putting these tips into action can improve relationships and help team caregiving run more smoothly.

 1. Focus on the quality of your parents’ care

-It’s helpful to remember that when siblings are able to work together to care for aging parents, the parents will get better care overall.
+It’s helpful to remember that when siblings work together to care for aging parents, parents receive better overall care.

-Plus, when siblings are in conflict, parents are likely to know.
-It will probably upset them to be unintentionally causing a difficult situation.
+Plus, when siblings conflict, parents are likely to know.
+It will likely upset them to create a problem unintentionally.

 Dr. Jacobs also makes a good point that if you’re spending time and energy fighting with each other, it takes away from the effort you could use to advocate for your older adult.

-Thinking of these factors might help you to put aside differences for your parents’ sake.
+Considering these factors might help you set aside differences for your parents’ sake.

 2. Don’t get stuck in childhood roles

-It’s easy to fall back into childhood roles and rivalries when working together to care for aging parents.
+It’s easy to revert to childhood roles and rivalries when working together to care for aging parents.
 Siblings might compete to be the favorite or fight to control decisions.

-It’s helpful to remind yourselves that everyone is now an adult and that you don’t have to follow the behavior patterns of childhood.
+It’s helpful to remind yourselves that everyone is now an adult and that you don’t have to follow childhood behavioral patterns.

-Try to treat each other with respect, as you would any another adult.
+Try to treat each other with respect, as you would any other adult.

 3. Get rid of sexist stereotypes